kakaprodo/zatech-ecommerce/README.md

 ## Start to use the system

-before anything, please remember to seed data by running
+before anything, please remember to seed data, so that you can have the access to the admin dashboard

 ```
 php artisan db:seed
 ```

-Then run the serve on port `8000` for supporting api request from the existing client Application.
+Then run the server on port `8000` for supporting api request from the existing client Application.

 ```
 php artisan serve --port=8000
 ```

+### Login

+Use `admin@gmail.com` as username and `password` as user password and then Enjoy

+### Purchase product
+Remember to setup email keys in the `.env` for the purchase feature to work with no issue

 ## Implementation process